b05611038/irbert-demo/README.md

 IR-BERT is currently under review.
 Processor architecture and spectral tokenization details are withheld in this public demo.
 For academic collaboration or inquiries, please contact the author.

+## 📄 License

+This demo is released under the [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).
+You may view and share this code, but may not modify or reuse it for commercial purposes.